Aeroluna/LunaCoopMod/README.md

 thanks Enoki.

 - Added targeting beam to Widow Mine (and variants) attack.
-- Increased visibility of targeting line and targeted unit (Targeted unit is tinted).
+- Increased visibility of Widow Mine attack targeting line and targeted unit (Targeted unit is tinted).
 - Added a visual indicator to Colossus (and variants) attacks when Extended Thermal Lance is researched.
 - Added a visual indicator to Phoenix (and variants) attacks when Anion Pulse Crystals is researched.
 - Added a visual blue trail to Marauder (and variants) attacks after upgrading Concussive Shells.
+- Added a visual red lazer sights when Mag-Field Accelerators is researched.
+- Changed Cyclone's Lock On ability visual missiles to the large missiles from Versus.
 - Increased Zealot (and variants) animation walk speed from 2.25 to 3 (Makes Zealots visually bounce around less at high movement speeds).
 - Added turret tracking to Colossi (and variants).
 - Fixed a bug where burrowing a Ravager directly after casting Corrosive Bile would visually bug.